Gorilla Trekking Tours

 - Gorilla tracking begins at 08.30.
 Arrive at least 15 mins prior to this for registration.

-Best Time To Go Gorilla Trekking
+Best Time For a Gorilla Trekking Trip

 Game viewing in Uganda’s savannah parks is best at the end of the dry seasons – February and March and September/early October – when wildlife is concentrated around water sources.
 Bird watching is fantastic all year round but is at its peak between November and April when migrant species are present.
 April and May, even when considered the rainy season, its great time to visit Uganda and the Gorillas.
 The views are stunning and it rains mostly in the afternoon for 1 hr and not tempering with activities.